Updated on 2026-02-26

 What drives MIG wire price the most?

-Wire type (steel vs aluminum), spool weight, and brand.
-Diameter also matters—larger wires and heavier spools cost more per purchase, though often less per pound.
+Wire type drives it, like steel vs aluminum.
+Spool weight and brand matter too.
+Diameter affects it.
+Larger wires and heavier spools cost more per buy.
+They often cost less per pound.

 Is flux-cored wire always more expensive?

-Per spool, usually yes compared with solid ER70S-6 of the same size.
-Flux-cored offers gasless convenience and field versatility, which adds cost.
+Per spool, it usually costs more than solid ER70S-6 of the same size.
+Flux-cored gives gasless use.
+It offers field versatility.
+That adds to the cost.

 How much is 10 lb of ER70S-6 right now?

-Common retail is roughly $65–$90 depending on brand and diameter.
-Promotions and local stock can move it a bit either way.
+Common retail sits around $40–$80.
+It depends on brand and diameter.
+Promotions and local stock can shift it.

 Do I need a spool gun for aluminum MIG?

 Usually yes.
-Aluminum wire feeds better with a spool gun or push-pull system, plus an appropriate liner and contact tips.
+Aluminum wire feeds better with a spool gun or push-pull system.
+Add an appropriate liner and contact tips.

 What’s the smartest way to compare prices?

-Compare the cost per pound for the same wire classification and diameter, then factor shipping and any discounts.
+Compare the cost per pound for the same wire type and diameter.
+Then factor shipping and discounts.